-He drove the
+He shoved the

-bent iron poker
+iron poker deep

 into the coals,

-the way a man
+like a man forcing

-shoves his words into
+his words into

 a conversation he